seccomp/libseccomp/SUBMITTING_PATCHES.md

 ... if there are any faults or errors they will be displayed.

+## Make Sure Your Code is Tested

+The libseccomp code includes a fairly extensive test suite and any submissions which add functionality or significantly change the existing code should include additional tests to verify the proper operation of the proposed changes.

+Code coverage analysis tools has been integrated into the libseccomp code base, and can be enabled via the "--enable-code-coverage" configure flag and the "check-code-coverage" make target.
+Additional details on generating code coverage information can be found in the .travis.yml file.

 ## Generate the Patch(es)

 Depending on how you decided to work with the libseccomp code base and what